deutschj/sysperfeval/README.md

 1107865 be/4 root        2.51 M/s    0.00 B/s  0.00 %  0.00 % longhorn --volume-name [...]
 1108122 be/4 root        4.22 M/s    0.00 B/s  0.00 %  0.00 % longhorn --volume-name [...]
 ```
+# Methodology

+Objective of the experiment: compare performance of two storage providers on Kubernetes

+Setup
+* 6 Node Kubernetes cluster, workloads running always on the same worker node in this test.
+* no other workloads present on the cluster. only k8s core components
+* Test workload: a Postgres database
+* single-instance, direct IO (no asynchronous IO, easier debugging/tracing possible)

+System and Workload parameters:
+* HDDs used
+* PG16 with direct IO
+* Worker node: SLES 15.6 Linux Kernel 6.4.0
+* 4 CPUs, 8GB RAM

+Metrics that I selected:
+* IOps
+* IO latency

+#### Analysis & Reasoning
+- experiment, tried to keep the setup as stable as possible.
+PG16 was easier to debug than PG17, and the same for direct IO.
+- using direct IO is not really practical - in reality you would want to use AIO to utilize the cache and speed up queries.
+- debugging on kubernetes is very hard, as often tools are not included in the container images you use; accessing probes & tracepoints via the PID namespace of a container is not always possible, I noticed
+- there is noise present in this system, e.g. Kubernetes core components doing IO requests, network latency for communication between containers and nodes
+- for me it was very hard to find out what causes the lower IOps and higher IO latency when using longhorn.
+Using systemwide tools first helped (e.g. biotop)
+- the comparison between those storage providers was not really fair, as Longhorn provides enterprise-level capabilities (HA, replication, backup to S3, a UI, ...) and the local-path provider only provides a container with a mount of a path on the corresponding node that it runs on (no HA, replication)

 # Done: